bhoffman0/CSAwesome2/_sources/Unit8-2DArray/pictureLabA7.rst

    :correct: d
    :feedback_a: Don't forget the inner loop.
    :feedback_b: Don't forget the inner loop.
-   :feedback_c: Notice that these loops use <=
+   :feedback_c: Notice that these loops use &lt;=
-   :feedback_d: Yes, the loops do not start at 0 and use <=.
+   :feedback_d: Yes, the loops do not start at 0 and use &lt;=.

    How many times would the body of this nested for loop execute?